In-store credit and hire purchase

 Alternatives to in-store finance

 If you really must have them immediately, research your options.
-It may be better for you to take out an interest-free credit card or a personal loan.
+It might be better for you to take out an interest-free credit card or a personal loan.